naruto-unison/naruto-unison/README.md

     self $ setHealth 1
 ```

 Haskell's brevity and readability in this regard are clear winners over other languages.
+There isn't any hidden complexity behind the scenes, either: `setHealth` is just a thin wrapper around `adjustHealth . const`, the function earlier in this README!

 #### Most Importantly